Siege of Lal Masjid: After 9/11

+2007 Standoff

+During the first half of 2007, students and mosque leaders began to challenge the Pakistani government's authority by calling for Islamic law and to end co-operation with the United States.

 A confrontation took place when the mosque launched a campaign against the demolition of mosques in Islamabad by the Capital Development Authority.
-After an illegally constructed mosque was destroyed, students of the seminaries launched an all-out campaign against the government.
+After an illegally constructed mosque was destroyed, students at the Red Mosque's two affiliated seminaries launched a all-out campaign for Shari's and an anti-vice campaign, occupying a nearby children's library and embarking on vigilante raids through the capital to stop what they called "un-Islamic activities," such as DVD vendors, barber shops and a Chinese-run massage parlor that they accused of being a brothel.
 They blocked authorities from reaching the site and then occupied a nearby children's library building.
-This was carried out primarily by the female students.
+This was carried out primarily by the female students of Jamia Hafsa.
 The students set up an around-the-clock vigil and promised a "fight to the death" when the government threatened to evict them.
 The situation was defused when the authorities opened negotiations.
 The government later reconstructed the demolished portions of the mosque compound.
 The Lal Masjid leadership demanded the reconstruction of six other demolished mosques in the capital city.

+On 6 April, Imam Abdul Aziz established a sharia court in parallel with Pakistan's federal judicial system and pledged thousands of suicide attacks if the government attempted to close it.

-On 27 March 2007, female students from Jamia Hafsa kidnapped three women, who they accused of running a brothel, and seized two policemen.
+In June 2007, female students from Jamia Hafsa kidnapped three Chinese women from sector F-8 of Islamabad, who they accused of running a brothel, and seized two policemen.
 All of the women were released after supposedly confessing to running the brothel and were shown on the television wearing burqas.
 Also due in part to an intercession from the Chinese Ambassador, Luo Zhaohui.
-In an interview on the talk show "Capital Talk," Lal Masjid students claimed that the madam of the brothel had connections with influential government employees, specifically naming the Minister of Railways Shaikh Rasheed Ahmad.
-The neighbourhood police station allegedly had prior knowledge of or approved the kidnappings.
-On 6 April, Abdul Aziz established a sharia court in parallel with Pakistan's federal judicial system and pledged thousands of suicide attacks if the government attempted to close it.

-Students continued to occupy the library and challenge governmental control by raiding a brothel.
-They also kidnapped ten Chinese nationals, as well as several law enforcement officials, women, and children.
-The approach taken by the Pakistani government in dealing with mosque issues led to accusations of leniency on the part of Musharraf, who felt he was too soft.
-After exchanging fire with Pakistani troops, students set fire to a Ministry of Environment building near Lal Masjid.

-The Minister for Environment, Faisal Saleh Hayat, stated that he had requested security for the building, but authorities had failed to provide it.
-Contrary to claims made earlier, Hayat said the ministry was never ordered to vacate the premises before Pakistan Rangers deployed.